Book Club Selections

 A satire set in Texas during America's war in Iraq that explores the gaping national disconnect between the war at home and the war abroad.
 Follows the surviving members of the heroic Bravo Squad through one exhausting stop in their media-intensive "Victory Tour" at Texas Stadium, football mecca of the Dallas Cowboys, their fans, promoters, and cheerleaders.
 Asked to be part of the Dallas Cowboys' halftime show on Thanksgiving, Specialist Billy Lynn, one of the eight surviving men of the Bravo Squad, finds his life forever changed by this event that causes him to better understand difficult truths about himself.
 From the publisher.

-This month's selection is A Week in Winter by Maeve Binchy.
+This month's selection is Night by Elie Wiesel.
 Pick up your copy at the Check Out Desk!

 Night is one of the masterpieces of Holocaust literature.
 First published in 1958, it is the autobiographical account of an adolescent boy and his father in Auschwitz.
 Elie Wiesel writes of their battle for survival and of his battle with God for a way to understand the wanton cruelty he witnesses each day.